databio/pepatac/README.md

 This repository contains a pipeline to process ATAC-seq data.
 It does adapter trimming, mapping, peak calling, and creates bigwig tracks, TSS enrichment files, and other outputs.

-## Features
+## Pipeline features outlined

-Before aligning to the genome, we first align to decoy sequences.
+**Decoy alignments.** Before aligning to the genome, we first align to decoy sequences.
 This has several advantages: it speeds up the process dramatically, reduces noise from erroneous alignments, and provides potential to analyze signal at repeats.
-The pipeline will align sequentially to these decoy sequences (if provided):
+The pipeline will align *sequentially* to these decoy sequences (if provided):

 - chrM (doubled; for non-circular aligners, to draw away reads from NuMTs)
 - Alu elements